Advanced search

 Dose titration

 Careful dose titration is necessary at the start of treatment with methylphenidate.
-Dose titration should be started at the lowest possible dose.
+Dose titration should be started at the lowest dose deemed appropriate for the individual patient, with small increments at weekly intervals until a tolerable and sufficiently effective dose is reached (see further details below in the respective sub-sections for children and adolescents and adults).

-Children: (over 6 years).
-Begin with 5mg once or twice daily (e.g. at breakfast and lunch), increasing the dose and frequency of administration if necessary by weekly increments of 5-10mg in the daily dose.
-Doses above 60mg daily are not recommended.
-The total daily dose should be administered in divided doses.
-Ritalin is not indicated in children less than 6 years of age.
+Begin with 5 mg once or twice daily (e.g. at breakfast and lunch), increasing the dose and frequency of administration, if necessary, by weekly increments of 5-10 mg in the daily dose.
+The total daily dose should be administered in divided doses (usually 2-3).

 Adults

 Methylphenidate should not be used in the elderly.
-Safety and efficacy has not been established in this age group.
+Safety and efficacy have not been established in this age group.
+Ritalin has not been studied in ADHD patients older than 60 years.

 Hepatic impairment